avpgesulgatech/avpgesulgatech/README.md

 - 👀 I’m interested in building projects with Javascript

-- 🌱 I’m currently building skills in getting used to VIM and Neovim as my IDE.
+- 🌱 I’m currently building skills in getting used to Neovim and Tmux as my IDE.
+Also learning Linux and bash scripting

 - 💞️ I have a degree in Computer Engineer and have been in the industry for 5 years.
 My hobbies are dancing, playing video games and   photography/video editing.